-Net return above specified costs, net return adjusted for weed control, net return adjusted for irrigation application efficiency, and net return adjusted for weed control and irrigation application efficiency was not different among treatments ( $P \ge 0.243$ ) (Table 3).
-These economic return data indicate that additional costs associated with cereal rye seed and desiccation can be recovered on silt loam textured soils even if tillage or cover crop does not increase irrigation application efficiency or weed control.
+In 2015, net return above specified costs, net return adjusted for weed control, net return adjusted for irrigation application efficiency, and net return adjusted for weed control and irrigation application efficiency were not different among treatments ($P \ge 0.243$) (Table 3).
+Conversely, in 2016, treatment had a significant effect on net return (P = 0.005), where conventional tillage/No Cover had the highest net return (Table 8).
+More data are required before we can determine if the additional costs associated with cereal rye seed and desiccation can be recovered on silt loam textured soils even if tillage or cover crop does not increase irrigation application efficiency or weed control.

-Irrigation Application Efficiency.
+Irrigation Application Efficiency 2015.

 Evaluated production systems that promote soil health improved irrigation application efficiency, extended furrow advance times, and reduced runoff volume.
 Pooled over irrigation events, MT/RC and NT/FS increased furrow advance times by at least 65% relative to CT and MT (Table 4).
 Similarly, furrow advance times were reported to be at least 41 and 50% greater with a desiccated cover crop mulch and continuous cover crop, respectively (Gulick et al., 1994).

 Increasing furrow advance times allows irrigation water to remain in the furrow longer, potentially increasing infiltration and decreasing runoff volumes.

 Cumulative irrigation runoff varied among treatments.
-No-tillage/furrow sweep reduced runoff volumes by at least 60% relative to MT and CT, however, cumulative runoff for MT/RC was only different from MT (Table 4).
+No-tillage/furrow sweep reduced runoff volumes by at least 60% relative to MT and CT; however, cumulative runoff for MT/RC was only different from MT (Table 4).
 Others have reported that MT systems with a wheat or cereal rye cover crop reduced runoff by at least 10% relative to CT (Kaspar et al., 2001; Yoo et al., 1989).
 Production systems that reduce irrigation runoff have implications for irrigation application efficiency.

 Irrigation application efficiency varied among tillage and cover crop systems.
-Irrigation application efficiency for MT/RC and NT/FS was at least 13% greater than CT and MT (P = 0.0002) (Table 4).
-Irrigation application efficiencies calculated for MT/RC and NT/FS exceed single application and cyclic application efficiencies of 38 and 55% respectively (Tyler et al., 1996) and approach the efficiency of high end drip irrigation systems which can reach 98% (Yohannes and Todesse, 1998).
+Irrigation application efficiency for MT/RC and NT/FS was at least 13% greater than for CT and MT (P = 0.0002) (Table 4).
+Irrigation application efficiencies calculated for MT/RC and NT/FS exceed single application and cyclic application efficiencies of 38 and 55% respectively (Tyler et al., 1996), and approach the efficiency of high-end drip irrigation systems which can reach 98% (Yohannes and Todesse, 1998).
 These data indicate that implementation of soil health production systems can increase furrow advance times, decrease irrigation runoff volumes, and improve irrigation application efficiency on a silt loam textured soil in the Mid-South US.